CellProfiler/tutorials/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

    *Figure 4: Application of the illumination correction functions.*

 5) **IdentifyPrimaryObjects- Nuclei**

+Next we'll take a first pass at identifying nuclei and cells in our initial image.

 -  **After** the CorrectIlluminationApply module but **before** any others, add an IdentifyPrimaryObjects module (from the ‘Object